15 Healthy Lunchbox Meals (and none of them are sandwiches)

 What’s wrong with sandwiches?

 My boy likes taking sandwiches and that’s okay.
-My daughter and I are gluten-intolerant, so we like a change from sandwiches!
+My daughter avoids gluten so we get a bit more creative with her lunches.

 Here are some other things we like to put in the lunchbox!